fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-For the decoder we use `.constructEither` which has a type signature similar to
+For the decoder we use `.constructMonadic` which has a type signature similar to
-`MonadError.emap`
+`.traverse`

 {lang="text"}
 ~~~~~~~~